 Sea food and eat it

 Experience the true taste of the fresh seafood by sampling some of the finest and freshest deep sea delights along the Northumberland Coast with some of the best and most delicious ‘takeaways’ with a twist in the area.
+Whether it’s enjoying classic fish and chips on Bamburgh beach, or sampling the best winter warming food and fresh catch delights at Craster, there is something to suit every taste.

 Inspired by the town’s seafood industry, head to the Northumberland Seafood Centre in Amble for the freshest catches from the cool, crisp, Northumberland coast.
 Continue your nautical experience with a trip to The Lobster Hatchery and local restaurants such as The Old Boathouse for a fish-tacular feast.